Edited: November 1, 2021

 The application is harder than you’d think for something so commonplace.
 Going from redhead blonde lashes to dark lashes means really having to take your time.
 Wiggle the wand as close to the base of your lashes as possible to coat every bit of it (a mascara with a spiky, not soft, wand will do this beautifully).
 Don’t forget your bottom lashes too, using the same technique only with a lighter touch so the coat isn’t as heavy.

 Another important but often overlooked part of the redhead’s beauty routine.
 Like our lashes, our redhead eyebrows tend to be so pale that they’re all but invisible, but a touch of color is all you’ll need to bring them out.
-And there are a ton of different options available – pencil, powder and gel formulas – so experiment to see which one you like best.
-To use pencil, just feather the color through the brow with light, short strokes and blend with your finger or a brow brush.
-For powder, dip a small, stiff-bristled brush into the color and use the same light, feathering strokes to deposit it onto the brows, and blend.
-With a gel, using the applicator provided, gently brush the color onto the brow.
+Redheads are raving about How to be a Redhead’s Finally Have Brows, and for a good reason.
+Simply use the applicator provided, gently brush the color onto the brow and it’s done.
+It’s in a Universal Red — so all redheads can use it.

 5. Natural Looking Lips